-Nearly 50,000 human cases of plague were reported to the World Health Organization (WHO) by 26 countries in Africa, Asia and America between 1990 and 2015.
+Nearly 50,000 human cases of plague were reported to the World Health Organization (WHO) by 26 countries in Africa, Asia and America between 1990 and 2020.
 Sub-Saharan Africa is currently the most affected region, with the Democratic Republic of Congo, Uganda and above all Madagascar, which reports the highest number of human cases of plague in the world (between 250 and 500 cases a year).
 In Asia, the largest plague foci are in China.
+In 2020, cases were also reported in Mongolia.
 On the American continent, the main focus is Peru, but the USA is not exempt: indigenous cases of plague are reported on its west coast every year.
 No cases of plague have been reported in recent years in Oceania or Europe.
 The last cases in France occurred in Corsica in 1945.

 One of the characteristics of plague outbreaks is their capacity to "disappear" for a number of years and then suddenly resurface and cause a further outbreak.
 In India, an outbreak of pneumonic plague erupted in 1994, although it was thought until then that the disease had been eradicated nearly 30 years earlier.
 Almost at the same time, 128 cases of bubonic plague were reported in Mozambique following more than 15 years' absence; these cases spread to neighboring Zimbabwe and Malawi.
 An outbreak occurred almost simultaneously in Peru, with 1,031 cases, in 1993-1994.
 Although closely spaced in time, there was probably no epidemiological link between the Asian, American and African outbreaks.
 In 1997, cases of plague in humans occurred in Jordan, following nearly 80 years' absence.
 Plague also reappeared in the Oran region of Algeria in 2003, following 50 years without an outbreak.
 An outbreak of pneumonic plague also occurred in a diamond mine in the Democratic Republic of Congo in December 2004, and a larger scale outbreak occurred in the same country in 2006.